 Each case in the CPSC's DTHS File that was coded as X47 or Y17 was reviewed by an analyst and categorized as in-scope, out-of-scope, or source of CO unknown or questionable.
 Inscope cases are unintentional, non-fire CO poisoning deaths associated with a consumer product under the jurisdiction of the CPSC.
-Out-of-scope cases are cases that involve CO sources that are not under the jurisdiction of the CPSC, fire or smoke-related exposures, or intentional CO poisonings.
+Out-of-scope cases are cases that involve CO sources that are not under the jurisdiction of the CPSC, fire- or smoke-related exposures, or intentional CO poisonings.
 Examples of out-of-scope cases include poisonings due to gases other than CO (i.e., natural gas, ammonia, butane); motor vehicle exhaust- or boat exhaust-related poisonings; and work-related exposures.
 The source of CO was classified as unknown or questionable in cases where a consumer product was possibly associated with the incident, but the exact source of CO was unknown.

 The CPSC's ABDT File contains death certificates for CO poisonings (X47 and Y17) that involve motor vehicle exhaust, cases where the source of the CO is unknown, or where the death certificate does not mention a consumer product.
 Other examples of cases that may appear in the abbreviated file are cases associated with farm accidents, smoke inhalation from a structural fire, or other gas poisonings.
-Occasionally, newer information from CPSC IDIs may be matched with ABDT cases that were originally classified as having no known source or did not mention a consumer product.
-If information from IDIs indicated that an ABDT case should be considered in-scope, then it was included with the DTHS database files.
-For example in 2006 data, three cases from the ABDT were reclassified as an in-scope case.
-For 2007, three more cases were reclassified.
-For 2008, 2009, 2010, and 2011, no ABDT records were reclassified as in-scope.
-For the four most recent years, nine cases were reclassified: three cases for 2012; one case for 2013; four cases for 2014; two cases in 2015, and one case in 2016.
+Occasionally, newer information from CPSC IDIs may be matched with ABDT cases that were originally classified as having no known source, or did not mention a consumer product.
+If information from IDIs indicated that an ABDT case should be considered in scope, then it was included with the DTHS database files.
+For example in 2007, three cases were reclassified.
+For 2008, 2009, 2010, and 2011, no ABDT records were reclassified as in scope.
+For the four most recent years, nine cases were reclassified: three cases for 2012; one case for 2013; four cases for 2014; two cases in 2015; one case in 2016; and two cases in 2017.